 A Short Comment

 This poem is about willingness and achievement, dedication and purpose.
-It moves away from the idea that ther is an inevitabel fate, but rather celebrates the human being capability to face what he must, fighting the daily battle without fear and is able to continue fighting also as he fails.
+It moves away from the idea that ther is an inevitable fate, but rather celebrates the human being capability to face what he must, fighting the daily battle without fear and is able to continue fighting also as he fails.
 The author is a fervent Christian, and you can trace this in the words about the role of God.
 Yet she attributes also roles for man’s fortune, love, honor.
 He alone is great / Who by life heoric conquers fate.

 I chose this poem because of the intense energy it displays in showing the role of addressing change and (mis)fortune.
 Too often we see ourselves limited by the outisde sources of influence, whereas instead we can fight back, and amplify our own spehere of influence, against odds and what we perceive as faith.
 This is not about the idea of self-made man, but about the understanding of daily challenges that too often lower our energies and create negativity.
 There’s a role for positivity and beautiful energy flows in conquering our own fate.